How Spammers, Superstars, and Tech Giants Gamed the Music Industry

 The sound of silence

-After releasing four EPs of sprawling, throwback funk, the laid-back quartet Vulfpeck took a much more minimalist approach on its 2014 album Sleepify.
+After releasing three EPs of sprawling, throwback funk, the laid-back quartet Vulfpeck took a much more minimalist approach on its 2014 album Sleepify.
 Unlike prior releases, Sleepify had no drums, bass, piano, or vocals.
 In fact, it had nothing at all.
 That was the point.

 The completely silent album was both a publicity stunt and a money-making scheme, which relied on fans to press play as they went to sleep.
 And many did.
 The album’s ten tracks, each clocking in at a hair over 30 seconds’ long — which happens to be the minimum time a song must stream for Spotify to pay royalties — racked up millions of plays in the wee hours of the night.
 By the time Spotify took notice and removed the album for violating its terms of service, the songs on Sleepify, which include “Z,” “ZZ,” and ZZZ,” had racked up around 4 million plays.
 At around half a cent per stream, the band earned $20,000.